aidansc0/PyATO/README.md

 To run the script, in a command line, run "python main.py"

+No support is offered with PyATO, as per licence.

 ## Capabilities
 PyATO is in a Alpha Stage, but at this time it is able to:
 Drive any train to a certain speed limit, Acknowledge AWS, Stop at Stations with automatic opening and closing of doors, Drive at caution according to AWS signals.